-These nonprofits are working to solve complex problems in the city of Paterson.
-Each organization provides a variety of programs to address the needs of our community.
-Whether it's addiction recovery, skills training, early life and education, food and housing, or a combination, each organization serves vital needs for our neighbors and is making a real impact on our city and offering vital services.
+These nonprofits are addressing complex problems in the city of Paterson.
+Each organization provides a variety of programs to meet the needs of our community.
+Whether it's addiction recovery, skills training, early life and education, food and housing, or a combination, each organization serves vital needs for our neighbors and is making a real impact on our city.

 This #GivingTuesday, we decided to partner together so that you, our supporters, know that you are making a difference on many levels.

-Click the logos to learn more or to donate:
+Click a logo to learn more or to donate:

 CUMAC's mission is to alleviate hunger and its root causes for those in need in Paterson and northern NJ.
 CUMAC’s programs include a Food Pantry that serves over 3,000 individuals monthly, a Food Depot that handles nearly 2 million pounds of food and resources annually for over 50 partner nonprofits, the Community Food Coalition that supports over 30 member food pantries, the Community Closet that provides disaster relief, the Pathways to Work program that offers job training to those seeking gainful employment, and Place of Promise, a permanent supportive housing program for the chronically homeless.
 For more information visit CUMAC's website.